Hrunalaug Natural Hot Pool in South Iceland - the path leading to the pool

 The article is in Icelandic, but the photos speak for themselves.

-The parking by Hrunalaug Natural Hot Pool in South Iceland -The parking by Hrunalaug - there is absolutely no camping by the pool
+The parking by Hrunalaug Natural Hot Pool in South Iceland -The parking by Hrunalaug back in 2015 - there is absolutely no camping by the pool

-I am pretty sure that these farmers have other things to attend to than guarding the pool at night and continually picking up litter around the pool.
+I am pretty sure that these farmers had other things to attend to than guarding the pool at night and continually picking up litter around the pool.

 Hrunalaug Natural Hot Pool in South Iceland - the path leading to the poolThe path leading to Hrunalaug pool